-California Consumer Privacy Act – What you need to know before July 1, 2020
+Webinar: California Consumer Privacy Act – What you need to know before July 1, 2020

 By | 02.13.2020 | Speaking Engagements & Firm Events

 The California Consumer Privacy Act (“CCPA”) went into effect on January 1, 2020, and the Attorney General’s Office will soon begin enforcement on July 1, 2020.
 The CCPA is the most sweeping data privacy law in the country, and businesses have been scrambling to figure out if they need to comply and if so, what they need to do to demonstrate compliance.
-Invest half a morning and come to this seminar to learn what the CCPA requires, whether your company is subject to the law and, if so, what you can do in the next four months for compliance.
+Invest half a morning and join this webinar to learn what the CCPA requires, whether your company is subject to the law and, if so, what you can do in the next four months for compliance.

 - California’s role in U.S. Privacy Law; Impact & Opportunities; Backdrop of CCPA